Turkey underwent a very ambitious reform programme in 2003, the so-called "Health

 system is highly centralised and typified by directive control from the Ministry of

 Health, and information collected in different part of the system is not always fully

-changes to address these shortcomings.
-The key recommendations are that: i) Turkey
+address these shortcomings.
+The key recommendations are that: i) Turkey needs to develop

-needs to develop robust systems to standardise and monitor the quality of care, encourage
+robust systems to standardise and monitor the quality of care, encourage continuous

-continuous professional development and incorporate patient views; ii) some loosening
+professional development and incorporate patient views; ii) some loosening of the

-of the governance structure would be welcome, to allow regions greater flexibility
+governance structure would be welcome, to allow regions greater flexibility to assess

-to assess and respond to local health needs and to continue to provide health workers
+and respond to local health needs and to continue to provide health workers with incentives

-while greater effort is needed to increase the robustness of Turkey’s information
+effort is needed to increase the robustness of Turkey’s information systems at national

-systems at national level and harmonise performance measures to OECD and other international
+level and harmonise performance measures to OECD and other international comparators.

 Strong central leadership was critical to the success of Turkey’s Health Transformation Programme.
 In a maturing system, the role of the central authorities can now shift to setting out broad system goals, getting the right incentives in place and enabling local service providers to meet those goals.